 This vacancy is being announced simultaneously with Job 285995 and Job 286003.
 Please note that only one vacancy exists.
 Having three job postings allows University Health Services to consider candidates with social worker, counselor or psychologist credentials for this position.

 How to Apply:

 Click the Apply Online link.
 You will be required to create an account or login to an existing account.
 Please upload a cover letter and resume or CV to apply.
-You will be required to provide three references, additional references may be requested later.
+You will also be asked to provide references in the application.

 The University of Wisconsin-Madison is an Equal Opportunity and Affirmative Action Employer.

 Qualified applicants will receive consideration for employment without regard to, including but not limited to, race, color, religion, sex, sexual orientation, gender identity, national origin, age, pregnancy, disability, or status as a protected veteran and other bases as defined by federal regulations and UW System policies.
 We promote excellence through diversity and encourage all qualified individuals to apply.

 Employment will require a criminal background check.
 It will also require you and your references to answer questions regarding sexual violence and sexual harassment.